 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (poetry to non-fiction to libretto)?
+10 - How easy has it been for you to move between genres (short stories to screenplays to the novel)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?